TISUnion/PrimeBackup/docs/config.md

 It contains 2 prune settings for 2 kinds of backups:

-- `regular_backup`: For regular backups, i.e. not pre-restore backups
+- `regular_backup`: For regular backups, i.e. not temporary backups
-- `pre_restore_backup`: For pre-restore backups
+- `temporary_backup`: For temporary backups, e.g. pre-restore backups

 Each prune settings describes the retain policy in detailed